nudge-now/sdk-android/README.md

 2) Test referrer using ADB

-After connecting Android device to your computer, open adb shell (adb shell is located platform-tools directory inside of installed Android SDK directory).
+After connecting the Android device to your computer, open adb shell (adb shell is located platform-tools directory inside of installed Android SDK directory).

 Then you can manually send INSTALL_REFERRER message to your device.
 Just change package name and referrer values below.
 (You can see detailed information of each referrer value in [Google Play - Campaign Parameters](https://developers.google.com/analytics/devguides/collection/android/v2/campaigns#campaign-params))